preedep/sharepoint_file_uploader/README.md

 POC (Prove Of Concept) for Upload file from Azure Blob Storage to Share Point Online

+**_My POC is using Rust_**, but you can use any language you want, as long as you can get the token from Share Point Online In this project have 2 main application interfaces
+- CLI (Command Line Interface)
+- Rest API (For Azure Function)

 # Prerequisite:
 - Share Point Online
 - Azure Portal